 Create two scarves with just two yards!
 This is one of our favorite beginner sewing projects.
 Once you order your infinity scarf fabric, check out our favorite infinity scarf tutorial to learn how to easily put it together with just a few seams.
 Use Poly Crepe de Chine to create a lightweight, sheer scarf, or use Modern Jersey or Cotton Spandex Ultra to create a soft, stretchy scarf.

-There will be zero upcharge for templates and the commission structure will mirror Sprout Patterns as a percentage of the yard!
+There will be zero upcharge for templates and the commission structure will be a percentage of the yard based on how much your design covers.
 Templates follow current pricing by substrate.
 Currently, you will also earn commissions on Fill-A-Yard projects you order for yourself using your own designs — this is in lieu of the 10% designer discount on regular fabric purchases.
 This ‘commission’ will show up in your account as spendable Spoondollars, but will not be included on any total earnings for tax purposes.

 There are two great reasons to build Collections now.
 First, in order to fill a template with multiple designs, the designs must all be within the same collection — which can now include designs from any designer in the marketplace!
 Second, shoppers love groups of designs curated around themes or colorways for their projects.
 Designers — make sure to add titles and descriptions to your Collections with theme keywords and colors so that others can find them easily when searching for those perfect pairings.
 Start creating and have fun!